heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3d4_valuation-to-credit-planning.md

 - No policy changes
 - No Core introspection beyond public surfaces
 - No reinterpretation of Core meaning
+- No reliance on external dependencies or APIs

 Planning must be boring, explicit, and auditable.